D-Day: 6 June 1944

 Warren Pleece, Agnieszka Biskup

 Prior to D-Day, Nazi Germany had control over most of Europe.
 On 6 June 1941, a massive scale, multi-country invasion of the beaches of Normandy France took place.
 Although it was very well-planned, and marked the beginning of the end of the war in Europe, many thousands of Allied forces died that day.
+This graphic non-fiction book tells the story of D-Day.

 Reviews